-Kansas Christian College.
-The statement will apply to th e entirety of their academic career at KCC.
-As a student at Kansas Christian College, I, uphold values of the highest ethical and biblical stand encourage honesty in my peers, and take pride in know athletic participation is worth more than grades.
-I will as a student at KCC, continuing to strive to build perso my life. ards.
-I will practice honesty in my work, wing that integrity in my work, assignments, and endeavor to carry these values beyond my time
+· tatement at the beginning of their first semester at ply to the entirety of their academic career at KCC. uphold values of the highest ethical and biblica encourage honesty in my peers, and take pride athletic participation is worth more than grade , will intentionally endeavor to all standards.
+I will practice honesty in my work, in knowing that integrity in my work, assignments, and ess.
+I will endeavor to carry these values beyond my time ald personal integrity into all that I do in every area of Signature Date